synionnl/md-docs-composite-action/azure/download/README.md

 # Download test results action

 Github action to download test results from Azure.
-This action also optionally purges stale bucket files when supplying github_token and repository inputs.
+This action also optionally purges stale bucket files when supplying a github_token.

 ## Use